Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Desember 2024 23.30.58 UTC
+- WIB: Minggu, 8 Desember 2024 00.23.46 UTC
-- WITA: Minggu, 8 Desember 2024 00.30.58 UTC
+- WITA: Minggu, 8 Desember 2024 01.23.46 UTC
-- WIT: Minggu, 8 Desember 2024 01.30.58 UTC
+- WIT: Minggu, 8 Desember 2024 02.23.46 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: technology
+Kategori: nature